Blunkie/keegan-plugins/README.md

 	* keegan-fisher - Has only been tested for a few hours, would babysit for a bit personally
 	* keegan-miner - Should be very stable.
 	* keegan-woodcut - Has only been tested for a few hours at Barbarian Outpost willows, would babysit for a bit personally
+	* keegan-altar - I generally just run this to knock out 1-43 real quick, but haven't had any issues.
+It is **TECHNICALLY** possible to be PKed so I wouldn't bring like 10k dragon bones or anything, but it's unlikely.

 # Configuration:
 	* keegan-emotes - Type the name of any emote